 Outdoor space is one of the hallmarks of the current restatement of the American dream.
 Where else can a family sit and enjoy a frosty lemonade on a hot summer day?
 Watch the kids play in the yard while tending the grill on a beautiful wooden deck!

 Wooden deck additions were unpopular for years, as consumers see them as luxuries.
 During a recession, remodeling dollars tend to focus on needs, like kitchen and bedroom updates.
 Now that the economy is improving, more people are looking at decks as valuable extensions for their living space.

-The average cost, based upon a 16 foot by 20 foot wooden deck, is $10,000.
+The average cost based upon a 16x20 foot wooden deck, is $10,000.
 The average return on investment is just over 80%.
 This is because of the perception of expanded living space at a reasonable price.
 Adding a deck costs about $35 per square foot, while a square foot of inside space costs an average of $85!
 Decks are a great way to increase the play space for a modest cost.

-Bear in mind that just like the air conditioning in Alaska, a deck in a climate where the climate in inhospitable outdoors for much of the year will not have as much value as one in more temperate climates.
+Bear in mind that a deck in a climate where the outdoors are inhospitable for much of the year will not have as much value as one in more temperate climates.

 4. Convert an attic space into a bedroom

 For most houses, the attic is an afterthought.
 It’s a place where unused craft projects and abandoned hobbies go to die.
 Consider turning that dead space into living space with a remodeling project!

 Turning an existing attic space into a spare bedroom or office, complete with its own bathroom, can be done for a slightly steeper price.
 Nationally, the average cost is just over $50,000.
 That includes constructing a room, extending utilities to it and adjusting the exterior of the house to accommodate the new space.